mikaelsundell/dctl/README.md

 Run `./build.sh` in your terminal to copy the `*.dctl` and `*.h` files to the DaVinci Resolve LUT DCTL folder, ensuring they're accessible within your Resolve environment.
 The files can also be manually copied to `/Library/Application Support/Blackmagic Design/DaVinci Resolve/LUT/DCTL`

-For added convenience, the open.sh script is provided, enabling easy access to various resources:
+For added convenience, the run.sh script is provided, enabling easy access to various resources:

 **To open the DCTL readme documentation, use:**